iSystem32/federal_register/README.md

 # federal_register

-Ruby API Client for FederalRegister.gov that handles searching documents and getting basic information about agencies.
+*   Calling `iso8601` on negative durations retains the negative sign on individual Ruby API Client for FederalRegister.gov that handles searching documents and getting basic information about agencies.

 For more information about the FederalRegister.gov API, see http://www.federalregister.gov/learn/developers